10 reasons to go diving in Ishigaki and the Yaeyama Islands

 Ishigaki Port Okinawa Japan

 Ishigaki is easily accessible with direct flights from Tokyo (3 hours), Osaka, Taipei or Hong-Kong thanks to Painushima International Airport.
 Foreign visitors on a tourist visa who have an international return flight ticket to Japan can get special fares on domestic flights in Japan with the ANA Experience fare or the JAL Explorer Pass.
 This way, you can easily visit the islands of Okinawa as part of a two-week holiday in Japan as you can come from Tokyo and go back to Osaka which is near Kyoto for example.
+To find at which dates you can find the best prices on flights, you can easily compare prices on trip.com.

 Once in Ishigaki, you can explore all of the Yaeyama Islands by taking ferries for 10 minutes to 4 hours.
 This is what I did to explore the islands of Yonaguni and Taketomi.
 Here are below the travelling times and fares at the time of my visit.
 For Taketomi and Yonaguni there is no need to book in advance, but for the other islands, it is recommended to at least book the day before: